 - Professional Items: These are the professional books, papers, and equipment (PBP&E) you must have to do your job.
 You’ll pack and label these separately, and they won’t count against your weight limit.
 Check the It’s Your Move pamphlet for specific instructions.

 - Unaccompanied Baggage: Also known as an express shipment, these items will arrive about three weeks after your move.
-Need help deciding what is essential?
-Check out this article from the National Military Family Association to help you create an unaccompanied baggage packing list.

 - Household Goods: HHGs travel by sea and will arrive several weeks after your unaccompanied baggage.
 Anything that doesn’t fit the two sections above or in your suitcase will go here, so make sure you pack only nonessential belongings.